 Right Pane will show you the require prerequisites whether they are installed or going to be installed as part of installation.
 We can see the Microsoft .Net Framework 4.6 is showing as installed as I did it previously or else it would have shown error.

 We need to specify the Service Accounts.
 Recommended way in production environment is to have service accounts created for “SQL Server Agent” & “SQL Server Database Engine”.
-For the sake of lab environment, I am proceeding with default settings.
-SQL Server configuration manager to manage the passwords of the SQL Service account.
+For the sake of lab environment, we are going to use SCCM Service Account ie “SVC-SCCMAdmin” which is a member of Domain Admin.

 Click on tab “Collation” and make sure “SQL_Latin1_General_CP1_CI_AS” is selected.

 Click on “Install” for actual installation to begin.